Questioning Perfect Posture: What Matters for Healthy Longevity

 Rethinking “Perfect Posture” for a Longer, Active Life

 At Reload Physical Therapy and Fitness, we look at health and longevity through a wider lens.
-How you move, how often you move, and how strong and prepared your body is for your daily life all matter more than holding one “correct” shape.
-In this article, we will question common posture rules and explain a more helpful way to think about pain, performance, and aging.
+How you move, how often you move, and how strong and prepared your body is for your daily life all matter more than holding one correct shape.
+Pain is always biological, psychological, and social.
+It is never just one thing, and it is certainly not explained by a single sitting angle.

 What Posture Myths Get Wrong About Pain and Aging